 "Walk Hard" could have easily gone the way that many parody films of the day did go, as just another "[Blank] Movie."
 But it was handily steered in the right direction by Apatow and Kasdan.
 In spite of its critical success, "Walk Hard" struggled in theaters.
 It later found a cult audience at home.
 Its soundtrack was, in many ways, better received and more successful.
 Like the film itself, the songs perfectly reflected and satirized the styles they were aiming to jab.

 6School of Rock

 The filmmakers also scored a major win, securing rights to a Led Zeppelin tune ("Immigrant Song").
-The heavy metal band had been notorious for holding on tight to its songs and rarely letting them be used in commercial media.
-But, with front-man Robert Plant pleased with where and how the song was being used, this wouldn't be the last time cinema would get the Led out, especially with "Immigrant Song."
-You can find the song's heart-pounding drums and guitar once again being perfectly applied to a thrilling action sequence in Marvel's "Thor: Ragnarok."
+The band had been notorious for holding on tight to its songs and rarely allowing their use in commercial media.
+But, front-man Robert Plant liked where and how the song was being used.
+As such, this wouldn't be the last time cinema would get the Led out, especially with "Immigrant Song."
+You can hear the song's heart-pounding drums and guitar once again aptly included during a thrilling action sequence in "Thor: Ragnarok."

 11The Last Waltz

 We close our list of movies that rock with the concert film of concert films.
 "The Last Waltz" opens with a simple title card: "This film should be played loud!"
 Ok, then!